-Broadly speaking, some of the offering is used to fund the running costs of keeping the buildings and facilities.
-Some is used to pay for and accommodate staff employed by TRC to serve the people of the church and the wider local community.
-A proportion goes towards supporting missionaries who have been sent and are supported by TRC, and some is used to fund events held on the premises and in the local community.
+Broadly speaking, some of the offerings are used to fund the running costs of keeping the buildings and facilities.
+Some are used to pay for and accommodate staff employed by TRC to serve the people of the church and the wider local community.
+A proportion goes towards supporting missionaries who have been sent and are supported by TRC, and some are used to fund events held on the premises and in the local community.
 TRC is an independent church and it is the responsibility of the church members to approve the budget as it is presented each year.

 Do we have a child protection policy?